zchee/golang-wiki/GoMips.md

 Further information about the device can be found at https://openwrt.org/toh/d-link/dir-505.

-## Teltonika RUT955
+## Teltonika

+### RUT955

 Architecture: ar9344

 Operating System: RutOS (based on OpenWrt)

 The Teltonika RUT955 has a Atheros Wasp MIPS 74Kc CPU running at 550 MHz with 16 MB flash 128 MB RAM.
 Inbuilt flash will be insufficient for most applications but a Micro SD or USB stick can be added (running application directly from SD was unreliable but copying to /tmpfs and running from there works OK).
 The inbuilt IO, GPS etc can be accessed via Modbus TCP and the RS232/RS485 ports worked without issue.
-Tested with Go 1.14.6 & 1.15.3 (GOARCH=mips, GOMIPS=softfloat).
+Tested with Go 1.14.6,  1.15.3 & 1.21.1 (GOARCH=mips, GOMIPS=softfloat).

 Further information about the device can be found at https://teltonika-networks.com/product/rut955/.

+### RUT956

+Architecture: MediaTek MT7628AN ver:1 eco:2

+Operating System: RutOS (based on OpenWrt)

+The Teltonika RUT956 has a Mediatek MIPS 24KEc CPU running at 580 MHz with 16 MB flash 128 MB RAM.
+Inbuilt flash will be insufficient for most applications but a USB stick can be added.
+The inbuilt IO, GPS etc can be accessed via Modbus TCP and the RS232/RS485 ports worked without issue.
+Tested with Go 1.21.1 (GOARCH=mipsle, GOMIPS=softfloat).
+Note that `illegal instruction` is output if `GOMIPS` is not set.

+Further information about the device can be found at https://teltonika-networks.com/product/rut956/.

 ## TP-Link Archer A6 WiFi Router